 How does it work?
 Habitat homeowners are actively involved and work hard to purchase their homes.
 Their no- or low-interest mortgages provide an affordable household budget that will improve their quality of living.
 Habitat works on the principal of giving a “Hand Up”, never a hand out, and is committed to fulfilling the overall Habitat mission.
 We provide strength, stability and self-reliance through shelter, positively impacting 24 families to date, and the communities they live in.

 How does this affect you?
 Habitat projects rely on community support through individuals, churches, businesses and service organizations.
 We bring people together to build and repair homes, communities and hope.

 We ask you to consider partnering with Habitat on this project.

 What’s involved?
 Construction is beginning, contractors and materials suppliers sought and scheduling planned.
 Volunteer work days should begin soon.
 WE INVITE AND ENCOURAGE YOU TO JOIN US!
 Volunteering on a Habitat project is fun and fulfilling – many of our volunteers say they get more out of the experience than they give.
 Additionally, meals and greeters on work days are needed.
 Most importantly, please consider a donation to offset project expenses.
-Our cash outlay is typically $70,000 to complete a project.
+Our cash outlay is typically $70,000 to complete a project with increased costs post-COVID.
 Before the final nail is in place, we must be able to pay for it.
 Sponsor organizations receive PR throughout the project and all donors get a charitable contribution receipt.